TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 And he was pleased for me if I was.
 He congratulated me for 'getting a girlfriend'.
 Although, at that age, it felt more like 'playing couple' rather than a real relationship.

-It was never considered that I might also like guys.
+He never considered that I might also like guys.

-And abreast, why would he ask me about all that?
+And anyway, why would he ask me about all that?
 I wasn't there to talk about relationships.
 I didn't want to.
 But I trusted that it was for a reason.
 After all, he already helped me feel so good in other ways.

 ## Do you masturbate?